Off-Grid Boat Life: How We Purify Water

 We have filled our tanks with all sorts of sketchy water sources that are not advised for drinking.
 But, because we have our filters and LED-UV for purification…we’re able to turn any water into squeaky clean, high-quality H20!
 Water quality so good, it’s better than bottled water.

 We have two thirsty felines on board and have friends, family, and patrons who come stay with us.
 So, having an onboard setup as we do…well, I couldn’t imagine NOT having it!

-Whether it’s a system like ours or something similar, it doesn’t take long to see that an at-home purification system is the most convenient, safe, affordable, environmentally friendly option.
+Whether it’s a system like ours or something similar, it doesn’t take long to see that an at-home purification system is the most convenient, safe, affordable, and environmentally friendly option.

 Buying bottled water is a serious environmental issue.
 We see a disturbing amount of plastic floating past us every day…and we know we’re part of the problem.